 Yes, for your own safety!
 Learn about the implications of breathing compressed air, important safety rules and emergency procedures, as well as practical skills, such as how to breathe correctly, clear your mask from water, equalise your ears, weigh yourself, communicate underwater with hand signals, etc.

 Having the dive licence (“plastic card”) on its own is no guarantee for your safety or comfort.
 You really need to understand the theory and follow the rules.
-Please use all means available to you, including professional training, books, advise from experienced divers and online resources to learn, improve, and periodically refresh your knowledge.
+Please use all means available to you, including professional training, books, advice from experienced divers and online resources to learn, improve, and periodically refresh your knowledge.

 Remember, there is no harm practicing your first dives with AirBuddy in standing depth water and progress deeper as you gain more confidence.
 Please dive responsibly, know your limits, and never dive to a depth you don’t feel comfortable to ascend from in case of an emergency.